rackerlabs/support-how-to/content/cloud-files/cloud-files-faq.md

 #### Can Cloud Files be used for my Cross-domain policy file?

-No. The Cloud Files CDN does not support exposing a custom crossdomain.xml file, as this is a required file by the Openstack Swift project.
+No. The Cloud Files CDN does not support exposing a custom crossdomain.xml file, as this is a required file by the OpenStack Swift project.
 OpenStack Swift uses this as a global configuration file for the installation, and can not be modified for multiple tenants, such as our Public Cloud.